iree-org/iree/docs/developing_iree/profiling_with_tracy.md

 thread name and unrelated to `CPU0` from the systrace view.

-Once you have identified the thread of interest, use its ghost icon to toggle between normal and ghost zones, and zoom until you have found the zone of interest.
+Once you have identified the thread of interest, use its ghost icon to toggle between instrumentation and ghost zones, and zoom until you have found the zone of interest.

 Here is what you should get when clicking on a ghost zone: